- Search The Registry

 Joel A. Rogers

 Joel Augustus Rogers was born on this date in 1883.
-He was an African American writer, lecturer, anthropologist, historian, journalist, and publisher.
+He was a Black writer, lecturer, anthropologist, historian, journalist, and publisher.

 Rogers was from Negril, Jamaica, where his father was a small-town schoolteacher.
 In 1906, Rogers moved to Chicago but spent most of his life in Harlem, New York.
 Rogers had known Marcus Garvey in Jamaica and in 1917, he became a naturalized U.S. citizen.
 In 1923, he covered the Marcus Garvey trial, he wrote for the Universal Negro Improvement Associations weekly newspaper, the Negro World, and he lectured to local UNIA chapters.
 Rogers also researched the global history of African people.
 In 1925 he went to Europe for research and analyses in their libraries and museums.